piroor/treestyletab/README.md

 ## Release builds

 * The signed package of the latest version is available at [Mozilla Add-ons (AMO)](https://addons.mozilla.org/firefox/addon/tree-style-tab/).
+See also the [`strict_min_version` information in the install manifest](https://github.com/piroor/treestyletab/blob/master/webextensions/manifest.json#L203) to know the minimum supported Firefox version.
 * [Old packages are also downloadable on the AMO website](https://addons.mozilla.org/firefox/addon/tree-style-tab/versions/).
 TST sometimes drops outdated versions of Firefox, but you may find out old packages supporting the dropped versions of Firefox.
 * For more older versions of Firefox, Waterfox, or Palemoon, [Classic Add-ons Archive](https://github.com/JustOff/ca-archive) possibly contains legacy packages of TST.